-Live electrical conductors at the winding terminals after an insulation resistance test can cause serious injury or death by electric shock or burns.
-To prevent injury:
+Live electrical conductors at the winding terminals can cause serious injury or death by electric shock or burns.
+After an insulation resistance test, to prevent injury or death:

-- Always discharge the windings immediately after the test has concluded by shorting to earth through an earthing rod for: - 1.
-A duration equal to the test duration.
+- Discharge the windings immediately after the test has concluded by shorting to a suitable earth.
+The windings must discharge for the greater of: - 1.
+A length of time equal to the duration of the test. or - 2.
+5 minutes.

-or

-2. 5 minutes.